 Article 36 of the Chinese constitution says that citizens “enjoy freedom of religious belief.”
-It bans discrimination based on religion and it forbids state organs, public organizations, or individuals from compelling citizens to believe in—or not believe in—any particular faith.
-The State Council, the government’s administrative authority, passed new regulations on religious affairs, which took effect in February 2018, to allow state-registered religious organizations to possess property, publish literature, train and approve clergy, and collect donations.
+It bans discrimination based on religion and forbids state organs, public organizations, or individuals from compelling citizens to believe in—or not believe in—any particular faith.
+The State Council, the government’s administrative authority, passed regulations on religious affairs, which took effect in February 2018, to allow state-registered religious organizations to possess property, publish literature, train and approve clergy, and collect donations.
 Yet alongside these rights come heightened government controls.
 The revised rules include restrictions on religious schooling and the times and locations of religious celebrations, as well as monitoring of online religious activity and reporting donations that exceed 100,000 yuan (around $15,900).

 Human Rights Watch’s China director, Sophie Richardson, says that while religious belief in China is protected by the constitution, the measures “do not guarantee [PDF] the right to practice or worship.”
 Religious practices are limited to “normal religious activities,” though “normal” is left undefined and can be broadly interpreted.
-The state recognizes five religions—Buddhism, Catholicism, Daoism, Islam, and Protestantism.
+The state recognizes five religions: Buddhism, Catholicism, Daoism, Islam, and Protestantism.
 The practice of any other faith is formally prohibited, although often tolerated, especially in the case of traditional Chinese beliefs.
 Religious organizations must register with one of five state-sanctioned patriotic religious associations, which are supervised by the State Administration for Religious Affairs (SARA).

 Chinese public security officials monitor both registered and unregistered religious groups to prevent activities that “disrupt public order, impair the health of citizens or interfere with the educational system of the State,” as stipulated by the Chinese constitution.
 In practice, however, monitoring and crackdowns often target peaceful activities that are protected under international law, say human rights watchdogs.
-Overall, “religious groups have been swept up in a broader tightening of CCP control over civil society [PDF] and an increasingly anti-Western ideological bent under Xi Jinping,” writes Freedom House.
+Overall, “religious groups have been swept up in a broader tightening of CCP control over civil society [PDF] and an increasingly anti-Western ideological bent under [Chinese President] Xi Jinping,” writes Freedom House.